andrelkj/GravidadeZero/README.md

 ````

 **OBS.:** there's a business rule that defined geeks that execute printer repair as Aliens and the ones that cannot as common geeks so this differentiation is important.

+### Creating search geeks test suite

+Here we'll automate all te steps we manually executed through thunder client.
+To do it we'll:

+1. Create a new [SearchForGeeks.robot file](frontend/tests/SearchForGeeks.robot) with all our test steps
+2. Create a new [service](frontend/resources/Service.robot) which will contain all our API services
+3.

 ---